nlauchande/grust/README.md

 # grust
-Green serverless data processing using rust
+Green serverless data processing using rust for small and large files